plokhotnyuk/jsoniter-scala/README.md

 ```

 That's it!
 You have generated an instance of `com.github.plokhotnyuk.jsoniter_scala.core.JsonValueCodec` for the
 whole nested data structure.
-No need to derive intemendiate codecs if you use the default or same derivation
+No need to derive intemendiate codecs if you use the default or the same derivation
 configuration for them.

 Now use it for parsing and serialization: